ai-forever/fusion_brain_aij2021/readme_en.md

 ## Solution format

-Data for prediction shall include:
+Data for prediction related to this subtask shall include:

 * The ```requests.json``` file.
 It is a dictionary in the following format: ```{ "0": "import java . util .
 Scanner ; ..." , ... }```.
 Keys shall be represented by sample indices, while values shall be represented by lines of functions/programs in Java that should be translated into Python.